Coronavirus Update: Three More Positive Test Results - The Franklin Reporter & Advocate

 Coronavirus Update: Three More Positive Test Results

-Three more Franklin residents have tested positive for the coronavirus, the township Office of Emergency Management reported on September 22.
+Three more Franklin Township residents have reported positive test results for the coronavirus, the township Office of Emergency Management reported on September 23.

-That brings to 1,548 the total number of Franklin residents who have tested positive for the virus since mid-March, according to OEM.
+There have now been 1,551 Franklin residents who have tested positive for the virus since mid-March, with 138 resident deaths attributed to the virus.

-The number of Franklin residents whose deaths have been attributed to the virus remains steady at 138, OEM reported.

 Note: These are the latest reported numbers for positive test results and deaths, as of the date indicated.
 These numbers may change, due to periodic inaccuracies in the reporting method.
 The Franklin Reporter & Advocate has no opportunity to check these numbers in real time.